-Having healthy blood flow and circulation is one of the most important factors for a healthy body and the prevention of heart problems.
+Having healthy blood flow & circulation is one of the most important factors for a healthy body AND mind.

 I’ve listed them in alphabetical order: